Kriz-hub/Holiday-Dialysis/README.md

 * Shadow on carousel and images:  https://www.w3schools.com/css/css3_shadows_box.asp
 * Youtube of Kevin Powel: https://www.youtube.com/watch?v=u6Rur7G8HNY&t=408s
   Animate shadow opacity instead of animating shadow size to reduce rendering of processor.

+* Section 2 "Your stay with us", inspirated by https://www.dialysecentrumravenstein.nl/dialysis-centre-ravenstein/.
+Paragraph "contact" on that page.
+* section 2 the unordered list underneath "Our center offers.. "is inspirated by https://www.roompot.nl/care/behandelingen/vakantiedialyse/banjaard/.
+The unordered list on that page.

   I want to thank my mentor M for guiding me through the process and keeping me inspirated.